deuteros76/co2-detector/README.md

 ![Network](doc/images/network.png)

-The device will publish all sensor data through mqtt so, the information is sento to another machine such as a minipc uses as an IoT gatway.
-To do that you have to introduce the data of the mqtt server.
+The device will publish all sensor data through mqtt so, the information is sent to another machine such as a minipc used as an IoT gatway.
+To do that, you have to introduce the data of the mqtt server.

 ![Network](doc/images/mqtt-server.png)

-fill all the fields related to your MQTT topic names and save your configuration.
-If you have several devices in different places you can change the prefix (room1/Temperature, room2/Temperature and so on)
+Then, fill all the fields related to your MQTT topic names and save your configuration.
+If you have several devices in different places you can change the prefix (room1/Temperature, room2/Temperature and so on).

 ![Network](doc/images/mqtt-topics.png)

-After saving the setting the device will reset and then it will run in its normal mode, gathering data from all sensors.
+After saving the settings the device will be reset and then it will run in its normal mode, gathering data from all sensors.

 ## Home Assistant